NativeScript/nativescript-app-sync/README.md

 > 💁‍♂️ Want to rename your app?
 At any time, use the command: `nativescript-code-push app rename <oldName> <newName>`

 > 💁‍♂️ Want to delete an app?
-At any time, use the command: `nativescript-code-push app rm <appName>` - this means any apps that have been configured to use it will obviously stop receiving updates.
+At any time, use the command: `nativescript-code-push app remove <appName>` - this means any apps that have been configured to use it will obviously stop receiving updates.

 #### List your registered apps